-- Linked Field-Level documentation See NOTICE above
+- Linked Field-Level documentation

-- Part II: User Guide including examples
+- User Guide Part II

-The development of DDI 3.2 draws on earlier DDI versions and work of the committees and individuals who developed them as well as the collective ideas, needs, and work of the Expert Committee of the DDI Alliance.
-Major contributions to DDI 3.2 were made by many individuals and organizations.
+The development of DDI Lifecycle 3.2 draws on earlier DDI versions and work of the committees and individuals who developed them as well as the collective ideas, needs, and work of the Expert Committee of the DDI Alliance.
+Major contributions to DDI Lifecycle 3.2 were made by many individuals and organizations.

 DDI Lifecycle 3.2 was published on March 12, 2014.
 This version of the DDI Lifecycle specification builds on DDI Lifecycle 3.1, correcting documented bugs and refining some aspects of the specification.